Updated April 2021

 - Most common colds, fevers and coughs are viral in nature and become okay in 3-5 days without any need or use of antibiotics.
 Rest, good nutrition and hydration along with simple lifestyle measures ensure recovery.
 Do not resort to or insist on using antibiotics expecting ‘fast’ results

-- Always take the correct dosage strength as many times a day mentioned on your prescription.
+- Always take the correct dosage strength as many times a day as mentioned on your prescription.
 Do not omit or modify dosage on your own.

 - Complete the duration of the prescribed antibiotic course even if you feel completely recovered earlier.